-ative might be true, and the man really innocent, and yet its demonstration in that form might be impossible.
+5. Determine correctly on which side the "burden of proof" justly lies.
+If the preliminary presumption is in your favour, claim it, and throw the burden of proof upon your antagonist, that you may have to stand only on the defensive.
+This discreet position may make the difference between overthrow and victory.
+Sir Walter Scott in the "Crusaders" represents Count Raymond Berenger as refusing to stand on the defensive within his castle, which he might easily have made impregnable against the whole Welsh host.
+By rashly attacking them in the open field he incurred defeat and destruction, despite his skill and heroism; he fatally threw away his vantage-ground.
+The law allows every accused person the presumption of his innocence until he is convicted.
+It is, therefore, the duty of his advocate to assume the defensive, and throw upon the prosecutor the burden of proving guilt.
+If the defence should undertake to show that the accused did not commit the act charged, it would find itself committed to the arduous and perhaps impossible task of proving a negative.
+This negative might be true, and the man really innocent, and vet its demonstration in that form might be impossible.
 Here the folly of assuming a logical obligation which did not belong to them would convert a triumphant defence into an abortive attack.
 Let an instance be also taken from our own science, theology.
-In a theodicy, or vindication of the divine attributes as concerned in the evils prevalent among creatures, those who assert that the perfections of God are consistent with these adverse appearances are entitled to the presumption; for "the earth is full of the goodness of the Lord." initial probabilities are in our favour.
-Let those who assert the opposite assume the burden of proof, as is Our defensive task then becomes comparatively easy; for the arduous thesis which our assailants have to maintain is this: that there can be no good reason, known to an infinite mind, why God should permit these evils, and be still omniscient, benevolent and almighty.
+In a theodicy, or vindication of the divine attributes as concerned in the evils prevalent among creatures, those who assert that the perfections of God are consistent with these adverse appearances are entitled to the presumption; for "the earth is full of the goodness of the Lord."
+The initial probabilities are in our favour.
+Let those who assert the opposite assume the burden of proof, as is fair.
+Our defensive task then becomes comparatively easy; for the arduous thesis which our assailants have to maintain is this: that there can be no good reason, known to an infinite mind, why God should permit these evils, and be still omniscient, benevolent and almighty.
 This presumptuous assertion rebutted, our victory is won, and the fact that, within the limited circle where we comprehend God's providence, we see him regularly bringing good out of these evils is sufficient for that result.
-But if we undertook the onus of explaining fully how God is benevolent in the permission of all these evils, which his omniscience foresaw, and which his omnipotence might have excluded, we should find ourselves overwhelmed with difficulties; the task These examples may exhibit is beyond human ken. the usefulness of our rule.
+But if we undertook the onus of explaining fully how God is benevolent in the permission of all these evils, which his omniscience foresaw, and which his omnipotence might have excluded, we should find ourselves overwhelmed with difficulties; the task is beyond human ken.
+These examples may exhibit the usefulness of our rule.

 6. The prejudices of hearers must be consulted in the order of introducing your proposition and proofs.
 If the truth to be established is not repugnant to your hearers, you may consult other considerations exclusively; but if it is obnoxious to misunderstandings and prejudices, the form of proposition chosen should be one which, while perspicuous and not uncandid, shall state the truth in its least offensive phase.
-The aspects of it which especially assail their previous ideas may be better asserted in the conclusion, after those adverse conceptions have been removed by explanation and Further, I would recommend that the discussion begin, in such cases, with a priori arguments; for these, proceeding from cause to effect, both show / that your proposition is true, and how it comes to be true, thus removing the incredulity and appearance of paradox; afterward, the other evidences may be introduced with better effect.
+The aspects of it which especially assail their previous ideas may be better asserted in the conclusion, after those adverse conceptions have been removed by explanation and argument.
+Further, I would recommend that the discussion begin, in such cases, with a priori arguments; for these, proceeding from cause to effect, both show that your proposition is true, and how it comes to be true, thus removing the incredulity and appearance of paradox; afterward, the other evidences may be introduced with better effect.